tOskr-uk/log-parser/README.md

 An application to parse the EQ2 log file and extract key data for performance analysis.

+## Note: this is more of a temporary mind dump area rather than a formal presentation of the project.
+When its complete or at least operational with all key features I will formalise it.

 ## Observation
 * Log timer uses 1 second units.
 * Many entries can exists sharing the same timer stamp